learn-co-curriculum/phase-5-practice-challenge-fix-the-string-solution/README.md

-# Phase 5 Fix the String Practice Challenge: Solution
+# Practice Challenge Solution: Fix the String

 Several possible approaches to this problem are provided below, along with their complexity information.